KaniBog/KaniBog-s-Portfolio/README.md

-# 📉 Global Layoffs: A Deep Dive Into the Mass Job Cuts of 2020–2023
-### A Full SQL + Data Cleaning + Data Storytelling Case Study
+# 📉 Global Layoffs SQL Case Study
-*By TJ – Data Analyst / Banking & Finance Background*
+*A Story About Economic Turbulence, Workforce Cuts, and the Data Behind the Headlines*

 ---